ConstantinNicula/capuchin-interp/README.md

 map(a, double);
 ```
-Any Monkey script can be executed using command `./capuchin <path to script>`.
+Any Monkey script can be executed using the following command: `./capuchin <path to script>`.
 For example:
 ```bash
 ctin@ctin-VirtualBox:~/Desktop/c-inter$ ./capuchin ./demos/map.mkey
 [0, 4, 6, 8]
 ```
 Note: In this mode results of intermediate statements are silenced (not printed to stdout like in interactive mode).
 In order to output information to the console explicit calls to `puts(<object>)` or `printf(<format>, ...)` must be placed within the script.

+## Demo - Conway's game of life

+An implementation of Conway's game of life written in Monkey programming language (see `./demos/conway.mkey`, too long to list here) is provided in order to demonstrate the capabilities (and limitations) of Capuchin.
+The demo script can be executed using the following command: `./capuchin ./demos/conway.mkey`:

+TO DO: add gif

+Note: You can modify the starting state of the simulation.
+By default a single "Gosper's glider gun" is used as a starting state.
+Also note that Capuchin does not support tail recursion so the number of iterations that can be simulated is limited by memory constraints.
+GC can't kick in because objects are still stack referenced.